openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-no-docker.md

 `ZITI_CTRL_EDGE_ADVERTISED_PORT`.
 After the controller has started, your controller should be listening at that address:port combination.
 You can see what your value is set to by running `echo "${ZITI_CTRL_EDGE_ADVERTISED_ADDRESS}:${ZITI_CTRL_EDGE_ADVERTISED_PORT}"`.
 This value defaults to:
-`$(hostname):1280`.
+`$(hostname -s):1280`.
 Make sure the controller is on and listening and then start the edge router.

 ```bash
 echo "${ZITI_CTRL_EDGE_ADVERTISED_ADDRESS}:${ZITI_CTRL_EDGE_ADVERTISED_PORT}"